 Organizations collecting and protecting cardholder data face an array of regulatory challenges.
-The PCI Security Standards have been mandated by major credit card providers and is intended to protect cardholder data.
+The Payment Card Industry Security Standards have been mandated by major credit card providers and is intended to protect cardholder data.
 Standards including the PCI Data Security Standard (PCI DSS), the Payment Application Data Security Standard (PA-DSS), the Point-to-Point Encryption (P2PE) requirements, and the Experian Independent 3rd Party Assessment (EI3PA) requirements impact how organizations manage, transmit, and safeguard payment information and cardholder data.

-The 6 main objectives for PCI include:
+The 6 main objectives for PCI compliance include:

 - Building and maintaining a secure network for processing cardholder data